top of page

 Note: this definition of "awareness" is different from that of Culadasa.
 Culadasa would not say "operating from awaress".
 For him, awareness is - like attention - a specialised function of the mind, that is "used by" the meditator for specific purposes.

-2. Gone: not operating from Self
+2. Gone: the cloud of Self

 As one operates from awareness, it is still contaminated with the sense of Self, for example in my case with Till-ness, the sense of being me.
 Through what is known as emptiness of the Self meditation, one learns to operate not as Self, but AS awareness.
 It is awareness meditating, not Till.
+The mental process is like this : you search for a self, or for some kind of independent entitty that is aware, and you can't find it.
+Then, there is only awarenes left.

 Learning goals